List of Intel chipsets: 5/6/7/8/9 Series chipsets

 The Nehalem microarchitecture moves the memory controller into the processor.
 For high-end Nehalem processors, the X58 IOH acts as a bridge from the QPI to PCI Express peripherals and DMI to the ICH10 southbridge.
 For mainstream and lower-end Nehalem processors, the integrated memory controller (IMC) is an entire northbridge (some even having GPUs), and the PCH (Platform Controller Hub) acts as a southbridge.

 LGA 1156

 Chipsets supporting LGA 1156 CPUs (Lynnfield and Clarkdale).

 Not listed below is the 3450 chipset (see Xeon chipsets) which is compatible with Nehalem mainstream and high-end processors but does not claim core iX-compatibility.
-With either a Core i5 or i3 processor, the 3400-series chipsets enable the ECC functionality of unbuffered ECC memory.
+With either a Core i5 or i3 processor, the 3400-series chipsets enable the ECC functionality of UDIMM ECC memory.
 Otherwise these chipsets do not enable unbuffered ECC functionality.